MetaMask/SIPs/SIPS/sip-20.md

 ### Handling WebSocket Events

 Snaps can handle WebSocket events by implementing the `onWebSocketEvent` handler.
-This handler will be called whenever a WebSocket event occurs, such as receiving a message, opening a connection, closing a connection, or encountering an error.
+This handler will be called whenever a WebSocket event occurs, such as receiving a message, opening a connection or closing a connection.

 ```typescript
 import { OnWebSocketEventHandler } from "@metamask/snap-sdk";